John Dodsley Webster

-John Dodsley Webster (1840–1913) was an English architect who designed more than 15 churches in Sheffield in various Gothic styles, usually working to a tight budget.
+John Dodsley Webster FRIBA (1840–1913) was an English architect who designed more than 15 churches in Sheffield in various Gothic styles, usually working to a tight budget.
 His work also included hospitals and commercial buildings, small country houses and private houses.
 All his known work was carried out in the South Yorkshire and North Derbyshire area except for a chapel and school built in Coventry.

 Biography

-Webster was born in Sheffield, his education consisted of private tutoring from the Reverend Henry Denson Jones, Vicar of Heeley in the late 1840s and early 1850s before attending Mansfield Grammar School full-time.
+Webster was born in Sheffield, the son of John Webster (1806–1870) and Harriet Dodsley (1806–1891).
+His education consisted of private tutoring from the Reverend Henry Denson Jones, Vicar of Heeley in the late 1840s and early 1850s before attending Mansfield Grammar School full-time.
 After deciding upon a career in architecture Webster served his apprenticeship with the well known Sheffield firm of Samuel Worth who were best known for their work on Sheffield General Cemetery.
-He managed the Halifax office of ecclesiastical architects James Mallinson and Thomas Healey, before returning to Sheffield to set up his own architectural practice in the late 1860s at 19 St. James Street close to Sheffield Cathedral.
+He managed the Halifax office of ecclesiastical architects James Mallinson and Thomas Healey, before returning to Sheffield to set up his own architectural practice in January 1865 at 19 St. James Street close to Sheffield Cathedral.
+He was appointed a Fellow of the Royal Institute of British Architects in 1873.
+He went into partnership with his son, John Douglas Webster from 1902.